InnoIPA/EXMU-X261-usermanual/tocs/4.FAQ/FAQ.md

 3. Reinstall the SOM board onto the carried board.

 Notice: Ensure the orientation of the SOM board and carried board is correct.
 Do not press hard, as it may cause permanent damage.

+# Why can't playing videos with gstreamer's MJPEG on X261 achieve the expected 30 FPS?
+This is because X261 does not provide an MJPEG decoder, hence the video goes into the processor for decoding.
+If needed, please use the H.264 provided on X261 for video decoding.